PoisotLab/ms_metaweb_perspectives/README.md

 macroecological processes [@Morales-Castilla2015InfBio], it holds valuable ecological information.
 Specifically, it is the "upper bounds" on what the composition of the local networks can be [see *e.g.* @McLeod2021SamAsy].
-These local networks, in turn, can be reconstructed given appropriate knowledge of local species composition, providing information on structure of food webs at finer spatial scales.
+These local networks may be reconstructed given appropriate knowledge of local species composition, providing information on structure of food webs at finer spatial scales.
 This has been done for example for tree-galler-parasitoid systems [@Gravel2018BriElt], fish trophic interactions [@Albouy2019MarFis], tetrapod trophic interactions [@OConnor2020UnvFoo], and crop-pest networks [@Grunig2020CroFor].
-Whereas the original metaweb definition, and indeed most past uses of metawebs, was based on the presence/absence of interactions, we focus on *probabilistic* metawebs where interactions are represented as the chance of success of a Bernoulli trial [see *e.g.* @Poisot2016StrPro];
-therefore, not only does our method recommend interactions that may exist, it gives each interaction a score, allowing us to properly weigh them.
+In this contribution, we highlight the *probabilistic* nature of metawebs, discuss how a family of machine learning tools (graph embeddings and transfer learning) can be used to overcome data limitations to metaweb inference, and highlight how the use of metawebs introduces important questions for the field of network ecology.

 # The metaweb is an inherently probabilistic object

-Yet, owing to the inherent plasticity of interactions, there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [@Pedersen2017SigCol].
-The embedding of a network, in a sense, embeds its macro-evolutionary history, especially as RDPG captures ecological signal [@DallaRiva2016ExpEvo]; at this point, it is important to recall that a metaweb is intended as a catalogue of all potential interactions, which should then be filtered [@Morales-Castilla2015InfBio].
-In practice (and in this instance) the reconstructed metaweb will predict interactions that are plausible based on the species' evolutionary history, however some interactions would/would not be realized due to human impact.

-@Dallas2017PreCry suggested that most links in ecological networks may be cryptic, *i.e.* uncommon or otherwise hard to observe.
-This argument essentially echoes @Jordano2016SamNet: the sampling of ecological interactions is difficult because it requires first the joint observation of two species, and then the observation of their interaction.
-In addition, it is generally expected that weak or rare links would be more common in networks [@Csermely2004StrLin], compared to strong, persistent links; this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002StaRea].
-In the light of these observations, the results in
+@Dallas2017PreCry suggested that most links in ecological networks are cryptic, *i.e.* uncommon or hard to observe.
+This argument echoes @Jordano2016SamNet: sampling ecological interactions is difficult because it requires first the joint observation of two species, and then the observation of their interaction.
+In addition, it is generally expected that weak or rare links would be more common in networks [@Csermely2004StrLin], compared to strong, persistent links;
+this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002StaRea].
+In the light of these observations, we expect to see an over-representation of low-probability interactions under a model that accurately predicts interaction probabilities.
+Yet the original metaweb definition, and indeed most past uses of metawebs, was based on the presence/absence of interactions.
+Moving towards *probabilistic* metawebs, by represent interactions as Bernoulli events [see *e.g.*
+@Poisot2016StrPro], offers the opportunity to weigh these rare interactions appropriately.
+The inherent plasticity of interactions is important to capture: there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [*e.g.*
+@Pedersen2017SigCol].
+These considerations emphasize why metaweb predictions should focus on quantitative (preferentially probabilistic) predictions; this should constrain the suite of appropriate models.

-@fig:inflation are not particularly surprising: we expect to see a surge in these low-probability interactions under a model that has a good predictive accuracy.
-Because the predictions we generate are by design probabilistic, then one can weigh these rare links appropriately.
-In a sense, that most ecological interactions are elusive can call for a slightly different approach to sampling: once the common interactions are documented, the effort required in documenting each rare interaction may increase exponentially.
-Recent proposals suggest that machine learning algorithms, in these situations, can act as data generators
-[@Hoffmann2019MacLea]: in this perspective, high quality observational data can be supplemented with synthetic data coming from predictive models, which increases the volume of information available for inference.
-Indeed,
-@Strydom2021RoaPre suggested that knowing the metaweb may render the prediction of local networks easier, because it fixes an "upper bound" on which interactions can exist; indeed, with a probabilistic metaweb, we can consider that the metaweb represents an aggregation of informative priors on the interactions.
+Yet it is important to recall that a metaweb is intended as a catalogue of all potential interactions, which is then filtered [@Morales-Castilla2015InfBio].
+In a sense, that most ecological interactions are elusive can call for a slightly different approach to sampling: once the common interactions are documented, the effort required in documenting each rare interaction will increase exponentially, and will do so for each undocumented interaction.
+Recent proposals suggest that machine learning algorithms, in these situations, can act as data generators [@Hoffmann2019MacLea]: high quality observational data can generate the core rules underpinning the network structure, and be supplemented with synthetic data coming from predictive models, increasing the volume of information available for inference.
+Indeed, @Strydom2021RoaPre suggested that knowing the metaweb may render the prediction of local networks easier, because it fixes an "upper bound" on which interactions can exist.
+A probabilistic metaweb represents an aggregation of informative priors on the interactions, an elusive information with the potential to boost our predictive ability [@Bartomeus2016ComFra].

 ![Overview of the embedding process.
 A network (*A*), possibbly represented as its adjacency matrix (*B*), is converted into a lower-dimensional object (*C*)